arwahyu01/mvc-builder/README.md

     'route_prefix' => '', // Customize with your "Prefix Route" (e.g: backend, admin, etc) (optional)
 ];
 ```
-If you want to change the default "PATH ROUTE," you can do so in config/mvc.php.
+If you wish to modify the default "PATH ROUTE," you can make adjustments in the config/mvc.php file.
 ```
 return [
     ...
-    'path_route' => 'routes/web.php', // change this to your route file
+    'path_route' => 'routes/web.php', // Change this to your desired route file path
     ...
 ];
 ```
-Copy the code below to your route file (e.g: routes/web.php)
+Copy and paste the following code into your specified route file (e.g., routes/web.php):
 ```
 //{{route replacer}} DON'T REMOVE THIS LINE
 ```

 ## License
-MVC Generator is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+MVC Generator is released as open-source software under the [MIT license](https://opensource.org/licenses/MIT).

-I hope this project can help you to make your project faster and easier to develop :)

-If you like this project, please give me a star ⭐️, thank you very much.

-Buy me a coffee ☕️ : [click here](https://trakteer.id/arwp) thank you for your support.
+This project is designed to enhance the efficiency and simplicity of your development process.
+I trust that this tool will prove valuable in accelerating your project development.

+If you find this project beneficial, your support in the form of a star ⭐️ would be greatly appreciated.
+Thank you for your consideration and contribution.